chipxsd/stream-based-sync/stream-based-sync.md

-With these two protocols, the synchronization logic doesn't need to know anything about the `Todo.List` type, and whatever owns the `Todo.List` instance, doesn't need to be responsible for taking the vended `Sync.Events` and passing them to the `Sync.Stream.publish(event)` for publication.
+With these two protocols, the synchronization logic doesn't need to know anything about the `Todo.List` type, and whatever owns the `Todo.List` instance, doesn't need to be responsible for taking the vended `Sync.Events` and passing them to the `Sync.Client.publish(event)` for publication.

 Here's the implementation (I'll strip out the method comments, to make it a little shorter):